 The photolysis reaction can be written as follows:

 Hydrogen ions (H+, protons) are released into the lumen of the thylakoid.

 Here H+ ions build up (chemiosmotic effect, similar to mitochondria) and when H+ passes through ATP synthase into the stroma of the chloroplast, ADP + Pi are converted into ATP - (photo)phosphorylation.

 This is not shown in the diagram above.

 This ATP is used in the light-independent stages of photosynthesis.

 Electrons leaving chlorophyll in PSII have been excited (raised to a higher energy level).

 They pass some of this energy on to a chain of electron carriers.
 Some of the electrons' energy passed on is used to pump hydrogen ions across the membrane so that it accumulates in the lumen of the thylakoid.
-This further increases the H+ concentration there, eventually indirectly contributing to the production of ATP (see above).
+This further increases the H+ concentration there, eventually contributing to the production of ATP (which is not directly linked to electron movement, as shown above).
 The electrons become less energetic, and are eventually passed to a chlorophyll in the next photosystem (PSI).